ietf-wg-asdf/SDF/sdf.md

 which are quality names and the values of which mostly are (nested) maps (the exception defined in SDF base is the defaultNamespace quality, the value of which is a text string).
-An empty nested map of this kind is equivalent to the absence of the name/value pair it is the value of.
+An empty nested map of this kind is equivalent to not having the quality included at all.

 ## Information block